Skip to main content

 • optimization

-The game's optimization is severely lacking, with performance issues leading to inconsistent frame rates ranging from 50 to 144 fps, and a cap at 60 fps.
-Players have noted the use of questionable development hacks, such as disabling shadow casting, which contribute to the overall abysmal performance, even on high-end PCs.
-Despite these issues, there is hope that the developers will address the optimization problems in future patches.
+The game's optimization is widely criticized, with performance issues leading to inconsistent frame rates capped at 60fps, even on high-end hardware.
+Players report significant softlocks and various glitches, suggesting that the developers have implemented questionable hacks to manage performance.
+Despite these issues, there is a sense of hope that the developers will address the optimization problems in future patches.

 • “This game is definitely what I wanted; it's like getting a custom-made game for myself.
 I love it, but unfortunately, there are some downsides.
-However, those downsides are definitely not something that would stop the devs from fixing it.
-For example, the optimizations are all over the place.
-I get 50 frames, then 144, then capped at 60, and then 90.
-This is not on a low-end or mid-end PC; it's on a high-end PC with a 3080 and an i9 9900k with 16GB RAM at 1080p resolution.”
+The optimizations are all over the place; I get 50 frames, then 144, then capped at 60, and then 90.
+This is not on a low-end or mid-end PC; it's on a high-end PC with a 3080 and i9 9900k, 16GB RAM at 1080p resolution.”

 • “So I can definitely see the devs fixing optimizations and glitches.
 If any of the devs see this review, I can show screenshots of the glitches I faced.”